shabiel/NDF-Expansion-Project/README.md

 Source code for the two future versions (unreleased) of PPS-N can be found at [3] and [4].
 I can't find the source code for v1.0.

+## Systems Involved

+ a.
+Client VistA systems; which are the systems that have patient data and which pharmacists and physicians use.
+ b.
+NDFMS, a VistA system which makes the NDF patches.
+You distribute these patches to VistA systems in a.
+ c.
+PPS-N, which is a WebLogic system, which uses Remote Procedures to apply data to the NDFMS.
+The remote procedures run using VistALink.

 ## Proposed Process for adding non-US drugs to the NDF
 ### Activation of previously inactive entries
 An easy fix for many products is that they may exist already in the NDF, but